How to make a solar warranty claim in Perth: panels, inverters, and workmanship

 Consumer protection under Australian Consumer Law (ACL)

-For solar panels, "lasting" means lasting for a reasonable period — solar panels are marketed with 25-year performance warranties.
-A panel that significantly degrades in years 3–5 may not meet the ACL guarantee of acceptable quality, even if outside the manufacturer's stated product warranty period.
+For solar panels, "lasting" means lasting for a reasonable period.
+Panels are marketed with 25-year performance warranties.
+A panel that significantly fails in years 3–5 may not meet the ACL guarantee of acceptable quality, even if it's outside the manufacturer's stated product warranty period.

 Calculate your savings